williamzabet/williamzabet.github.io/index.md

 ---

 ### spotify2mp3 - Downloading your favorite Spotify Playlists to your local folder.
-This Project makes use of HTTP requests, the Spotify API, YouTube API, and finally selenium to import a Spotify to a local folder on your device.
+This Project makes use of HTTP requests, the Spotify API, YouTube API, and finally selenium to import a Spotify playlist to a local folder on your device.

 <img src="images/spotify2mp3.png?raw=true" width="300" height="150"/>